cubeta-io/cubeta-starter/docs/introduction.md

 in this page you'll be asked about your frontend stack , so you have three options :

 1. Blade , Bootstrap , JQuery
-2. Inertia , React , Typescript , Tailwind
+2. Inertia , React , Typescript , Tailwind , check on inertia.js [here](https://inertiajs.com/)
 3. No Frontend Just API

 Choosing one depends on your project needs cause selecting one of the frontend stacks will give you the ability to fit